NOAA-CO-OPS/CO-OPS-Tidal-Analysis-Datum-Calculator/README.md

 ## control_data.py

-This function retrieves, prepares and returns Monthly Means, High Lows, Accepted Datums of the control station (if selected) and determines the datum computation method to be used.
+This function retrieves, prepares and returns Monthly Means, High Lows, Accepted Datums of the control station (if selected) from CO-OPS' API (https://tidesandcurrents.noaa.gov/api-helper/url-generator.html) and determines the datum computation method to be used.

 ## tides.py